byui-cse/cse450-course/source/module-07/project.md

 3. Some attempt was made, but was slightly deficient in approach or understanding.
 4. Some attempt was made, but was significantly deficient in approach or understanding.
 5. Some attempt was made, but was extremely deficient in approach or understanding.
 6. No attempt was made.

-Your entire submission should be less than two pages.
+Your entire submission should be less than two pages (not including a title page).